 - The majority of us enrolled in the 2020 Summer ACUE and 2U Programs offered through the Center for Teaching and Learning to aid and improve our inclusive pedagogy skills for remote teaching and learning.

-- We are dedicated to presenting more about BIPOC biologists and their work in our introductory courses, and we will seek opportunities for this throughout our curriculum (and we welcome student recommendations and contributions on this effort!)
+- We are dedicated to presenting more about BIPOC biologists and their work in our introductory courses, and we will seek opportunities for this throughout our curriculum (and we welcome student recommendations and contributions on this effort!).
+Both our introductory courses feature stories and seminars by under-represented scientists that includes their history and career paths.

 - We are committed to inviting outside seminar speakers that represent the broad diversity of scientists in our world.
 We are also working to have students take part in the selection, invitation, and hosting of speakers.